emporyou/magento2emporyou/README.md

 magento2emporyou
 ===========================
-Magento Extension to enable integration with emporyou.com
+Magento extension to enable integration with emporyou.com